CONTEMPORARY HEALTH PSYCHOLOGY AND PROFESSIONAL PRACTICE - 2022/3

 |001||1.
 Develop key transferable skills useful for professional practice in health psychology||KCPT|

 |002||2.
 Have an awareness of some of the contemporary health issues facing health psychologists||KCPT|

 |003||3.
 Be able to reflect on the quality of research in contemporary health Psychology||KCPT|

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to:

-Develop the reflective skills of students, develop communication skills through classroom-based discussion and assessment, encourage students to consider the skills useful for becoming a health psychologist, make students aware of different issues impacting on contemporary health psychology and develop students ability to consider how they would apply the skills they learn about within contemporary health psychology.
+Develop the reflective skills of students, develop communication skills through classroom-based discussion and assessment, encourage students to consider the skills useful for becoming a health psychologist, make students aware of different issues impacting contemporary health psychology and develop students' ability to critically evaluate research within contemporary health psychology.